-The provision of £4,141,000 is composed of:
+The provision of £5,851,000 is composed of:

-- £199,000 relating to a structural defect claim in respect of a previously owned asset - £3,942,000 relating to Business Rate Retention Scheme appeals.
+- £199,000 relating to a structural defect claim in respect of a previously owned asset - £5,652,000 relating to Business Rate Retention Scheme appeals.

-The latter is a provision under the system of business rate retention and relates to West Suffolk's share of billing authorities' estimates of the provision required for potential refunds relating to retrospective alterations to the rating list for those appeals that are already lodged with the Valuation Office as at 31st March 2019.
-West Suffolk has not opted to spread the cost of these appeals (prior to 2013 to 2014) over 5 years.
+The latter is a provision under the system of business rate retention and relates to West Suffolk's share of billing authorities' estimates of the provision required for potential refunds relating to retrospective alterations to the rating list for those appeals that are already lodged with the Valuation Office as at 31st March 2020.